quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/configuring-ssr.md

     },

     // optional; webpack config Object for
-    // the Webserver part ONLY (/src-ssr/)
+    // the Webserver part ONLY
+    // which includes the SSR middleware
-    // which is invoked for production (NOT for dev) extendWebpack (cfg) {
+    extendWebpack (cfg) {
       // directly change props of cfg;
       // no need to return anything
     },

     // optional; EQUIVALENT to extendWebpack() but uses webpack-chain;
-    // the Webserver part ONLY (/src-ssr/)
+    // the Webserver part ONLY
+    // which includes the SSR middleware
-    // which is invoked for production (NOT for dev) chainWebpack (chain) {
+    chainWebpack (chain) {
       // chain is a webpack-chain instance
       // of the Webpack configuration